 Projects: There will be two projects, each consisting of two parts: the proposal and the full report.
 You may work in groups of two or three.
 For the proposal, your group must clearly state the problem of interest, describe the variables to be studied, reference the source of data, and present preliminary plots of the raw data to justify the applicability of SLR/MLR.
 Data may be collected by the group itself or may be obtained from outside sources (e.g., journals, internet).
 The proposal should be submitted via email to vchen@uta.edu.
 The full report should include data and complete analysis with good discussion.
 Both reports should be typewritten.
 Further description of the report requirements will be handed out in class.
-Copying (including from past students' reports) is not permitted.
+Any form of copying (including from past students' reports) will be reported to the university.

-Homework Policy: You may work in groups (including SAS work).
-However, you must write up your assignment separately, written in your own words, and with the necessary supporting computer output.
-Copying (including from past students' assignments) is not permitted.
+Homework Policy: You may discuss in groups (including SAS work).
+However, you must write up your assignment separately, written in your own words, with your own calculations and the necessary supporting computer output.
+Any form of copying (including from past assignments) will be reported to the university.